 Longwinded chatty bio:

 Hi there!
-My name is Jenny Nazak.
-I’m known in my personal and professional circles for having an extremely low eco-footprint (averaging 10% to 15% of the average U.S. resident’s footprint), while living in a conventional, urban, on-grid home and participating actively in mainstream society.
+I’m Jenny Nazak, a freelance writer, artist, educator, and community activist.
+(My catch-all description for my occupation is “Sustainability Educator.”)
+I’m known among my friends and colleagues for having a low eco-footprint (generally 10% to 15% of the average U.S. resident’s footprint), while living in a conventional, urban, on-grid home.

 I have a bachelor’s degree in English literature with a minor in sociology.
 At college I also did coursework in marketing and psychology.

 Other degrees/certificates include an associate’s degree in graphic design, a Permaculture Design Certificate (actually several different ones), and a certificate in Earth Based Vocations with a focus on solar cooking/renewable energy.

 My natural habitat is dense urban settings with plenty of intelligent, creative neighbors.
 And lots of greenery, particularly native and edible landscaping!
 For 10 years I lived in a 19-foot travel trailer in south Austin, which I named the MicroPalace.
 For most of my adult life I have lived in tiny urban apartments.